Delta456/box-cli-maker/README.md

 4-bit Colors are now standardized so it should supported by all Terminals now.

 If `ConEmu` or `ANSICON` is installed for Windows systems then it will be also detected.
-It is highly recommended to use the latest versions of both of them to have the best experience!
+It is highly recommended to use the latest versions of both of them to have the best experience.

 ### Note